Are you pregnant and wondering how to prepare?

 - Schedule a cleaning with your dentist.
 While pregnant, your gums may be irritated and inflamed.

-- Don’t beat yourself up if you’re feeling extra emotional lately.
+- Don’t beat yourself up if you’re feeling extra emotional.
 Pregnancy hormones can do that to you.

 This trimester can be the easiest of the three in many ways.
-If you felt sick during the first trimester, it will usually subside by the time this one rolls around.
-And you’re not feeling as big, sore, and awkward as you will in the third trimester.
+Morning sickness usually subsides by this time.
+And you’re not feeling as big, sore, and awkward as you will be in the third trimester.